-1 Introduction
+1. Introduction

-Coral reefs are among the richest ecosystems on Earth in terms of species diversity.
-Moreover, they provide a number of key services: they function as natural barriers safeguarding coastlines from erosion and extreme weather events and serve as habitats and breeding grounds for innumerable marine species [1].
-Additionally, they support local economies by offering resources for fishing, tourism and potential medicinal compounds [2], [3].
+Coral reefs are among Earth's richest ecosystems in terms of biodiversity.
+Moreover, they provide a number of key services: they function as natural barriers safeguarding coastlines from erosion and extreme weather events and serve as habitats and breeding grounds for innumerable marine species (Hoegh-Guldberg et al., 2008).
+Additionally, they support local economies by offering resources for fishing, tourism and potential medicinal compounds (Rogers et al., 2017; Bruckner, 2002).
 However, these ecosystems are under serious threat from human activities.
-Destructive and illegal fishing practices [4], anthropogenically derived chemical pollutants [5] and coastal development [6] are some of the main causes of coral reef degradation.
-Climate change poses an even greater risk through ocean acidification and warming, leading to widespread coral bleaching and habitat loss [7].
+Destructive and illegal fishing practices (Hidayati et al., 2012), anthropogenically derived chemical pollutants (van Dam et al., 2011) and coastal development (Hughes et al., 2003) are some of the main causes of coral reef degradation.
+Climate change poses an even greater risk through ocean acidification and warming, leading to widespread coral bleaching and habitat loss (Hughes et al., 2017).

-In December 2022 the Global Biodiversity Framework was adopted at the 15th Conference of the Parties (COP15) with the objective of protecting 30% of Earth's lands, oceans, coastal areas, and inland water by 2030 [8].
+In December 2022 the Global Biodiversity Framework was adopted at the 15th Conference of the Parties (COP15) with the objective of protecting 30% of Earth's lands, oceans, coastal areas, and inland water by 2030 (Anon, 2022).
 This ambitious goal requires the development of innovative monitoring techniques to assess the status of marine ecosystems and guide conservation efforts.